-do-query ((&rest args) query-expression &key database result-types &body body => result args A list of variable names.

-query-expression An sql expression that represents an SQL query which is expected to return a (possibly empty) result set, where each tuple has as many attributes as function takes arguments.

-result-types A field type specifier.
+do-query ((&rest args) query-expression &key database result-types &body body => result args A list of variable names. query-expression An sql expression that represents an SQL query which is expected to return a (possibly empty) result set, where each tuple has as many attributes as function takes arguments. database A database object.
+This will default to default-database. result-types A field type specifier.
 The default is NIL.
-See query for the semantics of this argument.

-A body of Lisp code, like in a destructuring-bind form.

-result The result of executing body.
+See query for the semantics of this argument. body A body of Lisp code, like in a destructuring-bind form. result The result of executing body .